OpenBB-finance/OpenBB/gamestonk_terminal/prediction_techniques/README.md

   * --force_allow_gpu_growth: if true, will force TensorFlow to allow GPU memory usage to grow as needed.
 Otherwise will allocate 100% of available GPU memory when CUDA is set up.
 Default true.
   * --batch_size: batch size for model training, should not be used unless advanced user.
 Default None.
   * --loops: number of loops to iterate and train models.
 Default 1.
+  * --lr : learning rate for optimizer
+  * --no_shuffle : split validation data in time_ordered way instead of random.

 Due to the complexity of defining a model through command line, one can define it in: [config_neural_network_models.txt](/config_neural_network_models.py)
 ```